2025 English Open (snooker): Round three (last 64)

-The defending champion Neil Robertson, recent winner of the 2025 Saudi Arabia Masters, had recently attended a ceremony in Melbourne to receive the Medal of the Order of Australia, having been named in the 2025 Australia Day Honours for services to snooker.
+The defending champion Neil Robertson, winner of the 2025 Saudi Arabia Masters a month before, had recently attended a ceremony in Melbourne to receive the Medal of the Order of Australia, having been named in the 2025 Australia Day Honours for services to snooker.
 Despite suffering from jet lag, he made centuries of 105 and 136 as he defeated Akani 4–1.
 Stuart Bingham, who had not won a match at the tournament since it moved to the Brentwood Centre in 2022, made breaks of 116, 86, 103, and 61 as he whitewashed Dylan Emery.
 "I've broken the duck here in Brentwood," said Bingham afterwards.
 "I kept my concentration and made four good breaks."
 The reigning World Champion Zhao Xintong made three centuries of 105, 134, and 110 as he whitewashed Ishpreet Singh Chadha, who had reached the semi-finals the previous year.
-The match lasted 46 minutes.
+The match lasted just 46 minutes.